satan0166/2nd-repo-gfg-/README.md

 - **Daily Workout Charts**: Track and visualize your daily workout progress.
 - **Calorie Tracking**: Log food intake and exercise to track daily calorie consumption and expenditure.
 - **Chatbot**: Interact with a chatbot for user inputs, assistance, and personalized recommendations.
-- **Advanced Fitness Diet Plans**: Explore a wider range of diet options such as keto,volumetrix, high proteintailored, etc for advanced fitness levels.
+- **Advanced Fitness Diet Plans**: Explore a wider range of diet options such as keto, volumetrix, high proteintailored, etc for advanced fitness levels.
 - **Fitness Tracking**: Monitor and analyze your fitness progress over time.

 **Usage Guidelines**: